Part of the Bedroom Engineering Series : Frame → Mattress → Pillow → Thermal → Motion → Safety → Recovery Debt

 - IX.
 People Also Ask (PAA) — Quick Answers

-- X. Buyer Intent FAQ (Night Sweats, Gel, Protectors, Humidity)
+- X. FAQ: Night Sweats, Gel, Protectors, Humidity

 The most common overheating pattern is not “hot at bedtime.”
 It’s delayed: you fall asleep fine, then wake up sweaty or restless halfway through the night.
 That delay is the signature of a time-domain thermal system.